amooj/node-xcheck/README.md

 ## Comming More Features
 The following features are in plan:

-* Supports for other useful types, such as _Date_.
-* Supports for customized typename.
 * Supports for code snippet in ValueTemplate: `:int {value>=0}` or `:string {value.length <= 5}`.